Pages for Mac: Set the default font for Pages documents

 The template is added to the My Templates category of the template chooser.

 Tip: In Pages preferences you can set your template to always open when you choose File > New.
-To learn how, see Create all documents from a specific template.
+To learn how, see Create new documents from a specific template.

 For more information about creating and installing custom templates, see Install and manage document templates.